 For many years I used a rolling Samsonite briefcase as my 2nd carry-on.
 However, after spending significant time in NYC on business travel I quickly realized that wasn’t going to work anymore (ever tried rolling anything on busy city streets??).
 I then switched to the Ogio Metro (which was an excellent backpack for many years).

 However, I stumbled across the Knack Bag which has now become my go-to travel backpack for every trip.
 This creative and expandable backpack allows me to easily travel with all of my travel essentials and it expands if I need to toss in a day or two of clothing.
 This bag isn’t perfect (read my review), but it’s darn close.

 Knack Bag is back and better than ever!
 Shop NOW for the new 2.0 Knack Bag and enjoy Free Shipping* on all orders!

 If a more stylish laptop purse is your preference, there are many options to choose from including this Laptop Bag from EaseGive.

-The civilian word for this is Toiletries Kit, but as a Marine I have hygiene kit ingrained in my brain housing group (another USMC term…for head).
-Whatever you call, investing in a bag that you can store your toiletries in and then easily use is one of those travel necessities you can’t get around.
+The civilian word for this is Toiletries Kit, but as a Marine, I have the phrase “hygiene kit” ingrained in my brain housing group (another USMC term…for the head).
+Whatever you call it, investing in a bag that you can store your toiletries in and then easily use is one of those travel necessities you can’t get around.
 It’s ok to splurge a little here.